Pedestrian Council of Australia: Distracted pedestrians

+Scruby has stated "We want to know why they call them smartphones when people using them are so dumb."

+The PCA has run advertisements showing people with lamb heads using their gadgets while crossing the road at a red light, and including the text "Lambs to the slaughter, wait for the green".

+In 2017, the PCA released an advertisement warning against pedestrians being distracted around roads.
+Scruby stated that mobile device manufacturers have a "moral and corporate responsibility" to put warnings on their devices.
+NSW Police said it would support laws banning pedestrians using iPods and mobile phones while crossing the road.

+Recent peer reviewed evidence has found having a cellphone in one's hand reduces the probability of crossing on red.

+The victim blaming view of the PCA has been criticised, with a petition calling for the replacement of the leadership claiming "Harold Scruby and his "Pedestrian Council" largely focus on only two: punitive measures to change pedestrian behaviour, and educating pedestrians to change their behaviour."
+Victoria Walks explains that responses to pedestrian road trauma often focus on the behaviour of people walking rather than drivers, who are often at fault, or the road environment, and that focusing on the behaviour of victims tends to result in victim blaming.

-The WCA supports use of an app for dobbing in pedestrian violations and claims that children "do not have the physical or cognitive skills to walk on their own until they are 12".
+The PCA claims that children "do not have the physical or cognitive skills to cross roads on their own until they are 12".

-In 2017, the WCA released an advertisement warning against violent pedestrians being around roads.
+Car Parking

+The PCA was criticised for the chairman's usage of the SnapSendSolve app to report parking violations.
+Harold Scruby stated "I was not dobbing anyone; I was using Snap Send Solve".

+Automobile Advertising

-Complaints from the WCA have single-handedly resulted in several ads showing vehicles at speed (in controlled conditions) being banned from Australian television, following his complaints to the Australian Advertising Standards Bureau.
+Complaints from the PCA have resulted in several ads showing vehicles at speed (in controlled conditions) being banned from Australian television, following his complaints to the Australian Advertising Standards Bureau.
 It is suggested that this is a result of a few individuals taking advantage of the system, rather than reflecting a common view in the wider community.
 The PCA has also called for a major tourism event in Adelaide (the Supercars Championship round) to be banned, due to the theory that it encourages speeding.
 It has also proposed that mp3 players be banned for drivers and for the manufacturers to place warnings on their packaging.
 The Drift Mode of the Ford Focus RS has also been the campaigned against by the PCA, despite drivers being clearly notified that the mode is for racetrack use only.
+The NRMA also argued that argued that Drift Mode encourages illegal activity.
 These positions have been described by critics as nanny state behaviour.

+Bike Riders

 Several anti-bicycle proposals have been put forward by the PCA: banning bicycles from shared use paths, imposing a 10 km/h speed limit on bicycles and requiring bicycle riders to purchase third-party insurance.

+Scruby has claimed "Cyclists are a protected species" and "When are they going to stop listening to this vociferous lobby of Bicycle New South Wales, which represents 2% of road users?".